-- (1) whenever there is significant change in the employee's performance, - (2) whenever a supervisor permanently leaves his/her position, in which case, the supervisor shall complete a performance report on each employee under his/her supervision that has not been evaluated within six months prior to the date the supervisor expects to leave.
+- (1) Whenever there is significant change in the employee's performance, - (2) Whenever a supervisor permanently leaves his/her position, in which case, the supervisor shall complete a performance report on each employee under his/her supervision that has not been evaluated within six months prior to the date the supervisor expects to leave. - (3) When an employee has accepted a new position with in Rock County, the current supervisor should complete a performance evaluation for the employee if they have not received a performance evaluation in the last six months.

-18.703 Rater.
+Rater 18.703